 - Documentation and Sim Ejector PIN

-LG has reinvented its design language for the Velvet, and it’s now more in sync with what most other manufacturers practice these days for their high-end flagships (kinda reminiscent of Huawei P30 Pro).
+LG has reinvented its design language for the Velvet, and it’s now more in sync with what most other manufacturers practice these days for their high-end flagships (for some reason, resemble with Huawei P30 Pro is what comes to mind).

 The Velvet is suave, slim and light, and a delight to hold.